vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 We place the `main` mailbox as the first element in order to use built in helper functions to allocate and free our mailbox selection list.
-These functions will always have element 0 as the `(task-mailbox)`, all remaining they will allocate and free for us using the `(mail-alloc-mbox)` and `(mail-free-mbox)` functions.
+These functions will always have element 0 as the `(task-mailbox)`, all remaining will be allocated and freed for us using the `(mail-alloc-mbox)` and `(mail-free-mbox)` functions.

 At the start of the Boing demo `(main)` function the selection list is created